 A culture that directly infuses a learning environment.

 Typically, social, physical, psychological or cultural factors involved in a learning environment deeply affect the learners’ learning capabilities.
 If the learning atmosphere is not conducive to gaining new knowledge or skills, it will be hard for learners to remain engrossed or interested.

-For example, stress significantly affect the cognitive functioning.
-When you combine stress with learning processes, the negative thoughts outweighs the positive ones.
+For example, stress significantly affects cognitive functioning.
+When you combine stress with learning processes, the negative thoughts outweigh the positive ones.
 Such learners find the learning environment more like a threat to their self-esteem than a platform to improve or learn new skills.
-To overcome this, the instructors hold the responsibility to incorporate an arsenal of strategies that would inoculate learners against the negative attitude by providing enough positive experiences.
+To overcome this, the instructors are responsible for incorporating an arsenal of strategies that would inoculate learners against the negative attitude by providing enough positive experiences.

-This integration of strategies in the learning/teaching approach will counteract the negative and help students in getting out of the negative spiral.
-When a learner feels appreciated, accepted and see him/her as an important and contributing part of a learning environment only then he/she can improve, learn with an open mind, accept and appreciate viewpoints and solve problems earnestly.
+This integration of strategies in the learning/teaching approach will counteract the negative and help students get out of the negative spiral.
+When a learner feels appreciated and accepted and sees him/her as an important and contributing part of a learning environment only then he/she can improve, learn with an open mind, accept and appreciate viewpoints and solve problems earnestly.

-Nevertheless, a learning environment is a great attribute to the success of the learner.
-It offers a positive ambiance to feel motivated and engaged.
-An ideal learning setting encourages the interaction with learners/instructors and eventually establishes a sense of support.
+Nevertheless, a learning environment is a great attribute to the learner’s success.
+It offers a positive ambience to feel motivated and engaged.
+An ideal learning setting encourages interaction with learners/instructors and eventually establishes a sense of support.